witblacktype/freeCodeCamp_projects/RegEx/README.md

 + http://regexone.com/
 	RegEx Tutorials and Practice
 + http://www.regexr.com/
-	A RegEx build and text tool.
+	A RegEx build and test tool.

 RegEx_examples.md contains my solutions from the Practical Examples available on regexone.com.
 The tutorial on regexone.com is adequate preparation to complete their practical examples with confidence.